mstocco/mariostoc.co/content/traininglog/20220807-ironman2022-3weeksout.md

 ---

 I set out on for the run in short order.
-My energy was good and my legs felt ok however...
+My energy was there and my **legs felt good** however...

-I felt the nervy sensation in my little toe for the entire trip out to _Quadra Street_ and back.
-I stopped briefly to re-tie my left shoe after the _Switch Bridge_; that didn't help.
-My guess is the bone has healed but I may be dealing with some nerve issues in that joint for the next foreseeable future.
+The uncomfortable nervy sensation in my little toe was felt the entire jog (_Quadra Street_ and back).
+At the _Switch Bridge_, I stopped briefly to re-tie my left shoe; that didn't help.
+The bone may have healed but I may be dealing with a nerve issue for the foreseeable future.

 <!---->
 ## THURSDAY AUG 11 ☀️